This is a study to assess whether memantine is effective and safe in preventing age related

 the brain, these receptors can lead to “overfiring” of the nerve cells with disastrous

 consequences.
-This can result in the generation of a number of toxic chemical molecules
+This can result in the generation of a number of toxic chemical molecules that

-the main glutamate excitotoxicity site on nerve cells.
+excitotoxicity site on nerve cells.

 Randomized clinical trials in people with Alzheimer’s disease indicate that memantine